Students at the University of Vaasa campus in Finland.

 Proposals for medical research involving clinical training, patient care, or patient contact are not eligible.
 Please contact the Fulbright Finland Foundation if you have any questions about the eligibility of your project.

-U.S. Scholar Program eligibility guidelines and review criteria are published on the Fulbright Scholar Program website.
+U.S. Scholar Program eligibility guidelines and review criteria are published on the Fulbright U.S. Scholar Program website.

 Applicants residing in Finland are not eligible for a Fulbright grant.